AlexGulliver/personalwebsite/src/cityspots/exeter.md

 #### Timepiece - City Centre

 The epicentre of Exeter's nightlife.
-The most amazing hybrid of a pub / club I've ever been to.
+Awesome hybrid of a pub / club.
+Snoop Dogg left $400,000 here allegedly.

 #### Move - The Quay

 Dingy club hosting suprisingly big names every so often.
-Drinks are so expensive but had some of the best times here.
+Drinks are very expensive but a reliably good time.

 #### The Imperial - 'Impy' - St Davids